 Internships may be paid or unpaid, but should incorporate direct experience with professional planning practice, broadly interpreted.
 Students are generally given flexibility in this interpretation; as students, you need to decide how best to utilize the scarcest resource you have - your time - to advance your career goals.
-In most cases, work as a Graduate Research Assistant will not be eligible for meeting this requirement.
+Work as a Graduate Research Assistant is sometimes, but not always eligible for meeting this requirement.
 Students with questions about proposed internship placements and satisfying the internship requirement should contact Dr. Megan Horst, Internship Coordinator, prior to engaging in the internship.
-Internships completed prior to starting the MURP program generally do not count toward the requirement.
+Internships completed prior to starting the MURP program generally do not count toward the requirement, though we make exceptions in strong cases.